danielharrell/SumLect2015/Lost_Idea_LA.md

 >subjects, such as environmental science and neuroscience, and
 >traditional ones, too.

-The answer "many different subjects" is elaborated here.
-But only, it seems, by way of expansion, to encompass almost any subject you could think of, or want to study.
+The answer "many different subjects" is elaborated here.  ---But only, it seems, by way of expansion, to encompass almost any subject you could think of, or want to study.
 We might wonder what *isn't* a liberal art on this account.
 For we have gotten no answer to the question of what *is* one, which tells us what a liberal art finally is, no matter how many there might be.
-Or to borrow a figure from Plato's *Meno*, we could say we've been given a *swarm* of liberal arts, when we might have wanted just one.
-This would be the one liberal art, so to speak, that makes any member of the swarm, indeed, a member.
+Or, to borrow a figure from Plato's *Meno*, we could say we've been given a *swarm* of liberal arts, when we might have wanted just one.
+This would be the one that makes any member of the swarm, indeed, a member.
 What we would want, in that case, might be called the *idea* of a liberal art.
 And it would be this idea, then, that has gotten lost in the answer above.
 We ask what the liberal arts are, and are given too many in reply to know.

+## Being lost on any list; one way to be lost

 But how many are too many?
 For it can seem as if the idea of a liberal art will be lost in any list, no matter how definite.
 The most